-Dear Ms Water.
+Dear Ms Water,

-I wish to apply for the position of Office Assistant which was advertised in the Leader Newspaper on the 14 of May 2019.
+I wish to apply for the position of Office Assistant which was advertised in Seek on the 14 of February 2023.

 I have over 5 years' experience working in an office environment and I have recently completed a Certificate II in Business Administration at Swinburne TAFE.